Bladder infection or vaginal infection?

 How can a bladder infection be distinguished from a vaginal infection?

-What causes a bladder infection typically – and what causes a vaginal infection?
+What causes typically lead to a bladder infection – and which to a vaginal infection?

-What diagnostic procedures clearly distinguish between the two diseases?
+Which diagnostic methods clearly distinguish between both diseases?

-Can a vaginal inflammation trigger a bladder infection – or vice versa?
+Can a vaginal infection cause a bladder infection – or vice versa?

 What role does the microbiome play in both forms of inflammation?

-What treatment options are available for bladder and vaginal infections?
+What treatment options are there for bladder and vaginal inflammations?

 When is a visit to the doctor urgently necessary?